profgaelle/profgaelle-website2020/content/authors/admin/_index.md

   url: "http://www.kingston.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on understanding how people handle risk and uncertainty.
-How they perceive and communicate risks, how they make decisions in the face of uncertainty.
+bio: I am an experimental psychologist by training, and my research expertise lies in applied behavioural science, judgement and decision-making, and creative cognition.

 # Interests to show in About widget
 interests:
 - Peer-review judgment and decision-making
-- Problem-solving and creativity
+- Problem-solving and creative cognition
-- Motivation and decision-making
+- Determinants of vaccine uptake

 # Education to show in About widget
 education: